Do you want to record your Ubuntu desktop, but you don’t know which desktop screen recorder tool to use?

 The video file name includes the date and time a capture was taken, which is useful if you make several successive recordings.

-To record your Ubuntu desktop screen (and everything that appears and happens on it) and save it as a video just press this keyboard shortcut:
+You can quickly record the Ubuntu desktop (and everthing that appears and happens on it) and save it as a video just by pressing this keyboard shortcut:

 Ctrl + Alt + Shift + R